randy3k/R-Box/README.md

 R package for Sublime Text 3
 ------------

-It is a next generation of [Enhanced-R](https://github.com/randy3k/Enhanced-R).
-I have refactored the original code and the old settings are not compatible with the current setup, so I opened a new repo for it.
+It is previously known as [Enhanced-R](https://github.com/randy3k/Enhanced-R) and it is now refactored for ST3.

 Features: